Celerium/Celerium.Auvik/docs/site/pollers/Get-AuvikSNMPPollerSetting.md

 ## DESCRIPTION
-The Get-AuvikSNMPPollerSetting cmdlet provides Details about one or more SNMP Poller Settings.
+The Get-AuvikSNMPPollerSetting cmdlet provides Details about one or more SNMP Poller Settings

 ## EXAMPLES